The Alma Inn

 Get the best rates with no commission when you book direct with our partner

-It’s a sign of Nick’s respect for the history of the Alma that each of the guest rooms are named after a previous landlord.
-There are 10 rooms to choose from, divided between those above the pub and others in the building next door.Two of the rooms have baths (with showers), the rest just power showers, and each has complimentary toiletries, fluffy towels, a flatscreen TV, Nespresso machines, tea, bottles of water and biscuits.
-The beds are very comfortable and have luxury cotton linen, and the rooms have all been sympathetically renovated in line with the character and design of the building: re-purposed ships’ timbers complement perfectly the beams and creaky floors, and the exposed brick walls and sea-faring charts on the walls place you firmly in maritime Essex.
-It's a pleasing vintage-contemporary mix, with a nod to Harwich’s maritime past in every room.
-Wifi isn’t the best in the rooms, but it works OK downstairs.
+It’s a sign of Nick’s respect for the history of the Alma that each guest room is named after a previous landlord.
+There are 10 to choose from, divided between those above the pub and others in the building next door.
+Two have baths (with showers), the rest just power showers, and each has complimentary toiletries, fluffy towels, a flatscreen TV, Nespresso machines, tea, bottles of water and biscuits.
+The beds are very comfortable and have luxury cotton linen, and the rooms have all been sympathetically renovated in line with the character and design of the building: re-purposed ships’ timbers perfectly complement the beams and creaky floors, and the exposed brick walls and sea-faring charts on the walls place you firmly in maritime Essex.
+It's a pleasing vintage-contemporary mix, with a nod to Harwich’s nautical past in every room.
+WiFi isn’t the best in the rooms, but it works okay downstairs.

-As for the food, the Alma deliberately doesn't describe itself as a gastropub but the fact is its food is better than most – hearty and local, with an emphasis on fresh fish and seafood.
+As for the food, the Alma deliberately doesn't describe itself as a gastropub, but the fact is, its food is better than most – hearty and local, with an emphasis on fresh fish and seafood.
 There are Mersea oysters and local lobsters (they chalk their various sizes on the board

-every day), fish and chips and seafood sharing platters; and they also have serve a variety of well-hung, locally sourced steaks – like the lobster, enjoyed very simply with
+every day), fish and chips and seafood sharing platters; and they also serve a variety of well-hung, locally sourced steaks – like the lobster, enjoyed very simply with

-There is plenty to see in Harwich itself:
+There's plenty to see in Harwich itself:

 lots of remnants of the town's seafaring past are scattered around the